nschlia/ffmpegfs/README.md

 **Planned features**

 * [Issue #63](https://github.com/nschlia/ffmpegfs/issues/63): Interesting feature request - hardware support for encoding and decoding.
 This will be added in the FB branch.
 Sounds like a very good idea as whenever more than two or three transcoder threads start it easily saturates all CPUs.
 Using hardware acceleration will speed that up a lot and reduce CPU load.
 * Experimental hardware acceleration support has been added.
-Very experimental, may feature are still missing and only VAAPI (Intel) is implemented.
+Very experimental, many features are still missing and only VAAPI (Intel) is implemented.
 If you feel lucky do "git checkout FB" and try it out.
 * Currently I am preparing a Windows version, but this is going to take some time.
 I need to port the Fuse functionality to Windows which is quite a huge project in itself.

 **Version 1.99 released**